Why Biological Systems Suddenly Change State: An Intuitive Guide to Freidlin–Wentzell Theory

 Sanov’s Theorem and Girsanov Transformations in Diffusion Processes

-Large-deviation theory and change-of-measure techniques provide a powerful toolkit for analyzing rare events in stochastic processes.
-In this post, we explore how Sanov’s theorem and the Girsanov transformation interact in the context of two fundamental diffusion models: Brownian motion and the Ornstein–Uhlenbeck process.
+In the context of large deviation theory, it is valuable to explore how Sanov’s theorem and the Girsanov transformation interact in the context of two fundamental diffusion models: Brownian motion and the Ornstein–Uhlenbeck process.

 1. Introduction